rirenner/aci-ansible/docs/aci_bd_to_l3out_module.rst

 Synopsis
 --------

-* Manage Bridge Domain to L3 Out Bindings on Cisco ACI fabrics.
+* Bind Bridge Domain to L3 Out on Cisco ACI fabrics.
-* More information from the internal APIC class ``fv:RsBDToOut`` at https://developer.cisco.com/media/mim-ref/MO-fvRsBDToOut.html.
+* More information from the internal APIC class *fv:RsBDToOut* at https://developer.cisco.com/media/mim-ref/MO-fvRsBDToOut.html.

 Requirements (on host that executes module)